 You can use a number of different methods to add overlays to a slideshow state.
 You can select a state and choose Paste Into.
 You can align the overlay with the multi-state object, select both, and then choose either paste the object into the selected state or create a new state.
 You can also group the overlay with other objects, align that group with yet more objects, and then create the multi-state object.

 Create the interactive overlay, such as an image sequence or button.
 You can then either group the overlay object with other objects in the content frame or paste the overlay into text to create an anchored object.
-Then paste the content frame into the container frame and select Pan Only in the Folio Overlays panel.
+Then paste the content frame into the container frame and select Scrollable Frame settings in the Overlays panel.

 You can add buttons to a scrollable frame that change states in a slideshow.
 When you paste the button into the content frame, the state-based button action is removed.
 Select the button again, and then re-create the action.
 If the button is hidden, use the Select Content and Select Next icons in the Control bar to select the object.